 Gloria Anzaldúa is buried next to her parents, and there are other Anzaldúas here, along with Cantús, Dávilas, Domínguezes, Garcías, Treviños, and so on.
 The stone carvers do not seem to make diacritical marks, or it’s not important to them, or it’s too expensive to do so.

 One notable thing about Anzaldúa’s tombstone is that it seeks an audience.
 It reaches out, like one of my earlier academic advisers had said about the best dissertations that try to write “out,” to a community, to a public, rather than inwardly to a dissertation committee.
-Both the front and back of the stone bear messages, and the back speaks to me most immediately and individually: “Camina[n]te, no hay puentes.
+Both the front and back of the stone bear messages, and the back speaks to me most immediately and individually (reshaping words of Antonio Machado): “Camina[n]te, no hay puentes.
 Se hace puentes al andar,” addressing the fantasy that bridges will appear miraculously to allay all fears, to cure the “hunger, pain, and war” that the stone mentions above.

 I am joined by a statuesque, bounding black Great Dane mix, who sidles beside my hand as I lay a stone, in the Jewish tradition, on the Anzaldúan grave.
 I continue to think of the aside that she makes in Borderlands/La Frontera about the necessity of migration in this land: “We have a tradition of migration, a tradition of long walks.”

 In this sojourning week I ask the Anzaldúan spirit to guide me toward checking of white male privilege, toward respectful listening, and toward valuing others’ roots as well as my own.
 I think, in this remote space, of those who truly knew and worked alongside Gloria Anzaldúa, about their own stops at this potent place of replenishment and how they must feel to see her grave, blandished with wreaths and the snakes and supernatural beings that populate her poetry and theory.